Home

 Willem Boshoff, 2010

 The "imagery" on these prints is constructed out of words that relate to the dictionary that the title of the print is from.
-Dromomania was drawn whilst listening to rugby on the radio, whever the ball went Boshoff drew a line along which text was later imposed.
+Dromomania was drawn whilst listening to rugby on the radio, wherever the ball went Boshoff drew a line along which text was later imposed.

 Willem Boshoff has decided that he is a Druid.
 A while ago he realised that all the things that interested him, the things he collects and the way he lives is druidic.
 His take on Druid is not the new age Stonehenge version.
 His is more local, an African outsider who collects, ponders, creates and occasionally comments.